1969 Santa Barbara oil spill: Environmental effects

 Colony of marine mammals (elephant seals, sea lions) at western tip of San Miguel Island, 40 years after the spill.
 This colony was affected by the oil spill; many of these animals were oiled, and an unknown number died.

 The environmental effects of the spill were immediate and dramatic.
-At least 3,686 birds died – those being the ones that were counted; an unknown number died unseen.
+At least 3,686 birds died.
 Some marine mammals, such as sea lions and elephant seals, died although the number of deaths is unknown.
 Effects on other organisms varied.
 Fish populations seemed to be unaffected in the long term, although data from 1969 showed a drop in counts of several species.
 Authors of a Marine Fisheries Review study were unwilling to make a firm link with the oil spill, since other variables such as water temperature and a subsequent El Niño year could not be ruled out as causes of the divergence.
 Intertidal organisms such as barnacles (Chthamalus fissus) were killed in large numbers, with mortality in some areas as high as 80 to 90 percent.